-From relaxers to perms, there are so many different hair treatments out there that it can be tough to find the right one for you.
+From relaxers to perms, there are so many different hair treatments out there that it's tough to find the right one for you.
 One of the most popular options is definitely the Brazilian blowout, a semi-permanent smoothing treatment that minimizes frizz for months.
 Enticing, right?
-Before you lock in your salon appointment, here’s everything you need to know about the Brazilian blowout because there are some things to consider.
+Before you lock in your salon appointment, we did some research and consulted a board-certified dermatologist about the safety of a Brazilian blowout, because there some things to consider.

 Meet the Expert:

 - Dr. Ava Shamban is a board-certified dermatologist based in California and founder of Ava MD.
 She specializes in body contouring, injectables, lasers, medical dermatology (like hair loss treatments) and microneedling.
 She's currently a member of the American Society for Dermatologic Surgery and the American Academy of Dermatology.